teckel12/LuaTelemetry/README.md

 * Optional (but highly suggested) current sensor needed for fuel and current displays
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
+* If you're not getting model distance data, change your telemetry distance sensor name from `0420` to `Dist`
 * INAV v1.8+ is required for `Home reset` voice notification

 ## Release History